Wishbone Gold (LON:WSBN) Stock Price Down 19.1% – Here’s What Happened

-Shares of Wishbone Gold Plc (LON:WSBN – Get Free Report) fell 19.1% during trading on Saturday .
-The company traded as low as GBX 0.95 and last traded at GBX 1.
+Shares of Wishbone Gold Plc (LON:WSBN – Get Free Report) traded down 19.1% during trading on Saturday .
+The stock traded as low as GBX 0.95 and last traded at GBX 1.
 250,657,828 shares traded hands during mid-day trading, an increase of 128% from the average session volume of 109,855,438 shares.
 The stock had previously closed at GBX 1.23.

 It has three major exploration properties in Australia and three minor prospects.
 Two of these are located in the Pilbara region of Western Australia and the third is in the Mingela-Charters Towers region in Queensland.